All Episodes

 My instinct tells me that something's happening here.

-Uh and uh don't I'm not trying to be melodramatic about it.
+I'm not trying to be melodramatic about it.

-I'm just saying that the Hispanic vote may not end up being as automatic for Obama as the uh conventional wisdom has it.
+I'm just saying that the Hispanic vote may not end up being as automatic for Obama as the conventional wisdom has it.

 Then you see the Rasmussen number, this is another little hidden thing.

-You know, the drive-by's discount Rasmussen because he's on Fox a lot, and they they they think Rasmussen is a conservative poll, and therefore he's not qualified.
+And they think Rasmussen is a conservative poll, and therefore he's not qualified.

-Except Rasmussen happens to be always in a top five and often at the very top, in accuracy, predicting presidential results.
+Except Rasmussen happens to be always in a top five and often at the very top in accuracy, predicting presidential results.

 The drive-bys have told us that it is so bad for Romney in Ohio that the only chance he's got there is to change committed Obama voters' minds.

-Uh and they've had to change their headline about this story.
+And they've had to change their headline about this story.

 But in the poll, it is tightening.